 Having to deal with a jungle of a garden can be a blessing or an outright cause for despair.
 How you’ll look at it will depend on how much you love gardening and how much free time you have on your hands.
 Of course, having or lacking the skills and tools will be also at play in how you feel about the project – see it as a blank (or green) canvas that tickles your creativity and inspiration or as a dreaded nuisance of a job.

-So, this guide on how to reclaim an overgrown garden aims to help you get a clear strategy on where to start from, as well as understand all the important aspects that a garden clean-up process involves.
+So, this guide on how to easily clear an overgrown garden aims to help you get the right strategy on where to start, as well as understand all the important aspects that a garden clean-up process involves.